edap/yourub/README.md

 ```

 If you want to use it from the console, or in another program, you can simply
-pass an hash containing the needed option
+pass an hash containing the needed options
 ```ruby
 options = { developer_key: 'mySecretKey',
              application_name: 'yourub',